State fish culture stations (hatcheries) stock close to 2 million fish annually in public waters for angling and fish restoration.

 Production Supervisor: Paige Blaker

-Fish Culturists: James Bellinghiri, Michelle Ayer, Mark Roche, Matthew Bodnar, Jade Jarvis
+Fish Culturists: James Bellinghiri, Michelle Ayer, Mark Roche, Jacob Kinney, Scott Scripter

 Visit our Stocking Schedule for information on fish distribution.

-The state Fish Health Lab is currently located in the Hills Building on the UVM campus in Burlington, where routine inspection, diagnostic, and survey work on fish pathogens is conducted.
+The state Fish Health Lab is located at the Vermont Agriculture and Environment Laboratory (VAEL) in Randolph, where routine inspection, diagnostic, and survey work on fish pathogens is conducted.